vishalghuge58/Data-Science/README.md

-Collecting Various id's like adhar, pan card , passport and creating dataframe from it
+Gathering all the  id's from various images like adhar, pan card , passport  using OCR(pytesseract) and creating dataframe from it.